Part Two: The Traditions

 The Teaching

-Po cha teaches that nourishment has many forms.
-What the body needs at high altitude, in deep cold, during long hours of seated meditation: this is what nourishment looks like there.
-Do not judge it by the standards of sea level.
-Let it teach you that context determines everything.
+Po cha teaches that somatic nourishment has many forms.
+What the body needs at high altitude, in deep cold, during long hours of seated meditation : when the nervous system must maintain regulation in extreme conditions : is not the same as what it needs at sea level.
+Do not judge it by the standards of a temperate climate.
+Let it teach you that the body's context determines everything about what healing requires.

 Okayu (Temple Rice Porridge)